 Sustainable management is an integral part of the park's management and development.
-In deciding what 'we do' and how 'we do it' we must weigh up the different values affected in different ways by the park's use and management.
-Other developments outside the park may also have effects on the park, including roading, future land use and surrounding the park with extensive subdivision.
+In deciding what "we do" and how "we do it" we must weigh up the different values affected in different ways by the park's use and management.
+Other developments outside and within the park may also have effects on the park, including roading, wind farm development, future land use and surrounding the park with extensive subdivision.
 Opportunities may also be available through other regulatory processes, such as subdivision, to add to the park.

-While Battle Hill is too small to divide into Management Zone's, as is the case with the other Regional Parks, for ease of reference this plan will discuss the Park in terms of landuse's as follows; the Bush Reserve, Grazing Land and the Eastern Hills Forestry Block.
-These titles imply the land's uses and therefore reflects the type of management required and consequently guides the decisions for the day to day activities in each area.
-Maps showing the predominant recreation activities, tracks, ownership and other management considerations are provided in the 'Way Forward' section of the plan.
+While Battle Hill is too small to divide into management zones, as is the case with the other regional parks, for ease of reference this plan will discuss the park in terms of land uses as follows: the Bush Reserve, Grazing Land and the Eastern Hills Forestry Block.
+These titles imply the land's uses and therefore reflect the type of management required, and consequently guides the decisions for the day-to-day activities in each area.
+Maps showing the predominant recreation activities, tracks, ownership and other management considerations are provided in The Way Forward section of the plan.

-Good relationships with landowners, territorial authorities, Iwi and the Department of Conservation are important to realising this plan's aims and aspirations.
-This plan does not seek to control the use of land not owned by the Council.
-In these cases the Council will use advocacy to achieve the plan's aspirations.
+Good relationships with landowners, land managers, territorial authorities, iwi, user groups, local communities and the Department of Conservation are important to realising this plan's aims and aspirations.
+This plan does not seek to control the use of land not owned by the Regional Council.
+In these cases the Regional Council will use advocacy to achieve the plan's aspirations.

-Implementation of this section's objectives and policies rely on robust decision-making processes, including those required by this plan and other processes such as the Resource Management Act.
+Implementation of this section's objectives and policies relies on robust decision making processes, including those required by this plan and other processes such as the Resource Management Act 1991.
 Within this plan, the effect of an activity or development proposal on all of the park's values will be taken into account.
-Decision-making processes will consider all parts of the plan, with no objective or policy seen in isolation.
+Decision making processes will consider all parts of the plan, with no objective or policy seen in isolation.

-The basis for park management is legal compliance and co-operative relationships with regulatory authorities, landowners, iwi, utility operators, and the community.
+The basis for park management is legal compliance and co-operative relationships with regulatory authorities, landowners, land managers, iwi, user groups, utility operators and the community.